 Rest easy – we have your back

-Whether you’re trying to back up an image collection, a large video or a CAD file, you can store it safely in your Dropbox account.
-With access to your Dropbox files from any device, operating system, or platform, you can work and collaborate on projects with ease.
+Whether you’re trying to back up an image collection, a large video, a CAD file or entire folders you can store all your important files safely in your Dropbox account.
+With access to your Dropbox files from any device, operating system or platform, you can work and collaborate on projects with ease.

 No internet connection?
 No problem.
 With Dropbox, you can work on files while offline, from your desktop computer, Android, iPhone or iPad.
 Once you get back online, your files and folders will automatically sync with any edits you made when you weren’t connected.

-Losing precious family photos or unintentionally deleting work files – like when your phone goes missing – can be stressful.
-Accidents happen, but Dropbox helps make recovering your lost files easier.
+Losing precious family photos or unintentionally deleting work files – like when your phone goes missing or your external drive stops working – can be stressful.
+Accidents happen, but cloud services from Dropbox help make recovering your lost files easier.
 When you move or delete a file in your Dropbox folder or on the web, we’ll confirm it’s the action you want to take.
-This ensures fewer files are lost accidentally.
-Rest easy knowing that all of your files are safe in cloud storage and backed up multiple times.
+This ensures fewer opportunities for accidental data loss.
+Relax knowing that all of your important files are safe in cloud storage and backed up multiple times.

-If your files are accidentally deleted, lost, or updated too early, there’s no need to worry.
-With file recovery and version history, you can restore your deleted files or past work without missing a beat.
+If your files are accidentally deleted, lost or updated too early, there’s no need to worry.
+With file recovery and version history, you can restore your deleted files or previous versions of work without missing a beat.

-By default, Dropbox backs up all of your files, including early versions of files, for a full 30 days – or 120 days for Dropbox Business users.
+By default, Dropbox backs up all of your individual files, including early versions of files, for a full 30 days – or 180 days for Dropbox Business users.

 File backup is a duplicate copy of your data that can be used to recover your files or even an entire hard drive after a data loss event.
 A cloud backup is the same as your file backup, only stored online in a network of offsite servers operated by a cloud storage provider.

-Simply put, it’s important to back up files online because you have files that are too valuable to lose.
-Data is irreplaceable – whether it’s sensitive documents, work or family photos and videos.
-It’s important to have an online backup so there’s always a duplicate copy of these irreplaceable files.
-Then, after an accident happens, you can easily restore your files without any data loss.
+Simply put, online data backup is vital because data is irreplaceable.
+Whether its sensitive documents, work, or family photos and videos, it's important to count on online backup services so there's always a duplicate copy of these valuable files.
+Then, if an accident happens, you can easily restore your files without any data loss.

-With Dropbox, it’s easy to back up your computer to the cloud.
+With Dropbox as your backup solution, it’s easy to save your files to the cloud instead of using an external hard drive, USB stick or any other remote storage device.
 Once you’ve downloaded the Dropbox app on your computer, simply drag and drop the files you’d like to back up into the Dropbox folder on your desktop.
 You can also back up your computer on dropbox.com by uploading the files or folders you’d like to save to the cloud.